openbmc/openbmc/poky/documentation/overview-manual/yp-intro.rst

    documents on the Yocto Project website.

--  *Project Workflow Could Be Confusing:* The `Yocto Project workflow <#overview-development-environment>`__ could be confusing if you are used to traditional desktop and server software development.
+-  *Project Workflow Could Be Confusing:* The `Yocto Project workflow <overview-manual/development-environment:the yocto project development environment>` could be confusing if you are used to traditional desktop and server software development.
    In a desktop development environment, mechanisms exist to easily pull and install new packages, which are typically pre-compiled binaries from servers accessible over the Internet.
 Using the Yocto Project,